-The Centennial Rewards Program will not use your name for publicity purposes unless you give us written permission.
+The Centennial Rewards program will not use your name, image, or likeness for publicity purposes unless you give us written permission.

 Email can be an insecure mode of communication.
 Emails may be misdirected, redirected, forwarded, or shared with or without your permission.
 We recommend that you carefully consider the information you transmit by email, especially personal information and PHI.

-You further expressly consent to the exercise of personal jurisdiction in the courts of Santa Fe County, New Mexico in connection with any dispute involving the Centennial Rewards Program affiliates, subsidiaries, employees, contractors, officers, directors, administrators, and telecommunication providers.
+You further expressly consent to the exercise of personal jurisdiction in the federal court of New Mexico or the state courts of Santa Fe County, New Mexico in connection with any dispute involving the Centennial Rewards program, its affiliates, subsidiaries, employees, contractors, officers, directors, administrators, and telecommunication providers.

 20. Contact us for more information